 The order remains in effect for one year and may be renewed for a fee at the end of that period.
 You may write the Credit Union to cancel a stop payment order at any time.
 The Credit Union will not accept responsibility so far as it may lawfully limit its liability for the consequences of the stop payment order.
 You have the burden of establishing the fact and the amount of the loss resulting from any stop payment contrary to a binding stop payment.
 For information on EFT stop payments, please refer to the Membership Disclosure Statement.

-Travis Credit union offers overdraft and line of credit protection for your checking account.
-This protection will help you avoid the inconvenience of overdrafts and returned checks.
-If you have an open-end loan account (line-of-credit) or a Travis Credit Union Visa credit card in good standing with available credit and there are not sufficient funds in your checking account's available balance to cover your checks or other authorized payments, these items will be considered to be requests for a loan advance from the loan account designated by you.
+To help you avoid overdrafts, Travis Credit union offers Overdraft Protection for your checking account.
+If you have an open-end loan account (line-of-credit) or a Travis Credit Union Visa credit card in good standing with available credit and there are not sufficient funds in your checking account’s available balance to cover your checks or other authorized payments, these items will be considered to be requests for a loan advance from the loan account designated by you.
 Advances will be posted from your loan account to cover your overdraft in $100 increments.
-Overdraft loan advances are governed by the appropriate loan agreement.
 If you have not designated a loan account or credit card, you can designate your savings account for overdraft protection.
-If designated, the money will be taken from your savings account to cover your checks or authorized payments in the lesser of $100 or the available balance.
-However, federal regulations limit such transaction from your savings account to six (6) per month.
-If sufficient funds are not available in the savings account, either because funds are on hold or not on deposit, or you have already made the six transfers permitted per month, any checks drawn against non-sufficient funds may be returned unpaid.
-The following rules pertain to overdraft protection service:
+If designated, the money will be taken from your savings account to cover your checks or authorized payments in the lesser of $100 or the available funds in your savings account.

 This credit union is federally insured by the National Credit Union Administration.